RayParkerBassPlayer/slippage/ASSIGNMENT_RULES.md

 ## Frequently Asked Questions

 **Q: What happens if my boat is too large for all slips?**
 A: You will not receive a slip assignment.
 The system will not assign boats to slips they don't fit in.
+Note: If using `--ignore-length`, boats only need to fit by width.

+**Q: What does the `--ignore-length` flag do?**
+A: With `--ignore-length`, the system only checks if the boat width fits the slip, ignoring length.
+Boats can be longer than slips.
+The comment field will show how much longer or shorter the boat is (e.g., "NOTE: boat is 2' 3\" longer than slip").

 **Q: Can a permanent member be moved to a different slip?**
 A: No. Permanent members always keep their designated slip as long as their boat fits.